Creating a new Contract model

 Trakti supports several types of variables that can be combined, connected and composed.

-We support also simple date variable or data and time variable.
-Currently we do not support range between dates.
+We also support simple date variables or data and time variables.
+Currently, we do not support a range between dates.

 Attachment variables can be used to connect other documents as attachments.
 One field for one attachment.

-Price, Percentage and Numerical variables can be use also to create internal formulas in an excel like mode.
-For more information about variables click here.
+Price, Percentage, and Numerical variables can also be used to create internal formulas in an Excel like mode.
+For more information about variables, click here.

-KYC and AML can be used to run perform checks on the identity of the counter parties like Directors, Subscribers and other.
+KYC and AML can be used to run and perform checks on the identity of the counterparties like Directors, Subscribers, and others.
 This field is a premium feature that will require you to have an account with our partner W2 (please check here how to activate this integration).

-Finally you can add as many signatures you need choosing a signer at a time.
+Finally, you can add as many signatures as you need by choosing a signer at a time.

 Here below is what you get just by adding:

-Remember to save at each change.
-Once the document satisfies all of the requirements it can be Published.
+Remember to save for each change.
+Once the document satisfies all the requirements, it can be published.

 Was this article helpful?